-- (A) Unless the Adjudicator orders otherwise, the parties must redact all evidence proffered for admission in the same manner as required under Rule 150 (Form and Content of Filed Documents; Privacy Protections for Filings).
-The provisions of Rule 150 concerning filing under seal, waiver, and the application of redaction requirements to additional information apply to proffered evidence for admission. - (B) Nothing in this rule limits the discretion of the Adjudicator to give effect to applicable privileges or permit full disclosure of the evidence without redaction as necessary for fair consideration of the evidence.
+- (A) Unless the Adjudicator directs otherwise, the parties must redact all evidence proffered for admission in the same manner as required under MAR 150 (Form and Content of Filed Documents; Privacy Protections for Filings).
+The provisions under MAR 150 concerning filing under seal, waiver, and the application of redaction requirements to additional information apply to proffered evidence for admission. - (B) Nothing in this rule limits the discretion of the Adjudicator to give effect to applicable privileges or permit full discourse of the evidence without redaction as necessary for fair consideration of the evidence.

 - 1. For agencies that deal with classified information, additional limitations may be required, such as in camera proceedings, obtaining security clearances, or giving counsel for a party access to classified information and records subject to assurances against further disclosure. - 2.
-This rule applies in tandem with Rules 150(C) (Form and Content of Filed Documents; Privacy Protections for Filings) and 237 (Protective Orders Concerning Discovery).
+This rule applies in tandem with MAR 150 (Form and Content of Filed Documents; Privacy Protections for Filings).
 Agencies should consider whether good reason exists in their particular hearings for treating filings differently from proffered evidence.
-Likewise, the Adjudicator should consider how any prior orders governing discovery under Rule 237 apply, if at all, to matters at the hearing.

-Rule 323.
+MAR 323.
 Official Notice

 The Adjudicator may officially notice such matters as might be judicially noticed by courts or such facts within the specialized knowledge of the agency as an expert body.
-When a decision or part thereof rests on the official notice of a material fact not appearing in the evidence in the administrative record, any party, upon timely request, must have an opportunity to show the contrary.
-The fact of official notice, if taken with or without a party's challenge, must be stated in the decision.
+Where a decision or part thereof rests on the official notice of a material fact not appearing in the evidence in the administrative record, the fact of official notice must be stated in the decision, and any party, upon timely request, must have an opportunity to show the contrary.

 - 1. The APA states at 5 U.S.C. § 556(e): "When an agency decision rests on official notice of a material fact not appearing in the evidence in the record, the party is entitled, on timely request, to an opportunity to show the contrary."
-See also, e.g., 16 C.F.R.
-3.43(f) (FTC) ("If official notice is requested or is taken of a material fact not appearing in the evidence in the record, the parties, upon timely request, shall be afforded an opportunity to disprove such noticed fact."). - 2.
-Under case law, an agency under some circumstances may be permitted to look beyond the facts developed for the administrative record, e.g., to facts developed in other cases.
+See also, e.g., FTC Rule, 16 C.F.R.
+3.43(f) ("If official notice is requested or is taken of a material fact not appearing in the evidence in the record, the parties, upon timely request, shall be afforded an opportunity to disprove such noticed fact."). - 2.
+Under case law, an agency under some circumstances may be permitted to look beyond the facts developed for the administrative record proper, e.g., to facts developed in other cases.
 See United States v.
 Pierce Auto Freight Lines, 327 U.S. 515, 529-30 (1946) (citing additional cases).

-Rule 324.
+MAR 324.
 Evidentiary Stipulations

-- (A) The parties may stipulate in writing at any stage of the adjudication, or agree orally at the hearing, to any or all pertinent facts in the adjudication, unless the stipulation is determined by the Adjudicator to be contrary to law.
+The parties may stipulate in writing at any stage of the adjudication, or agree orally at the hearing, to any pertinent facts in the adjudication, unless the stipulation is determined by the Adjudicator to be contrary to law.
 Stipulations may be received in evidence before or at the hearing, and when received in evidence, will be binding on the parties to the stipulation.
-The Adjudicator may, for good cause shown, permit a party to introduce facts or argue points of law outside the scope of the facts and law outlined or stipulated to in prehearing statements. - (B) Parties waive their right to a hearing on any stipulated fact(s) and their right to any hearing whatsoever if they stipulate all pertinent facts.
+The Adjudicator may, for good cause shown, permit a party to introduce facts or argue points of law outside the scope of the facts and law outlined or stipulated to in prehearing statements.